Sean Pavone / Shutterstock

-Oregon State University - Promotes nanotechnology-based study and research through the following courses and research centers:
+The university supports nanotechnology-based study and research through the following research centers and courses:

-- Chemical, Biological and Environmental Engineering Department: Offers a Nanotechnology Processes Option as part of the undergraduate chemical engineering program.
-This new initiative enables students to understand how to apply the core skills of the ChE discipline in manufacturing nanotechnology-based products.
+Chemical, Biological, and Environmental Engineering Department—It provides a Nanotechnology Processes Option as part of the undergraduate chemical engineering program.
+This is a new initiative that allows students to comprehend how to apply the key skills of the ChE discipline in producing nano-based products.

-- Nanomaterial-Biological Interactions Knowledgebase: Performs the following tasks to highlight the risks associated with nanomaterial exposure by defining the relationships between nanomaterial physicochemical properties and the biological responses to their exposure.
-The various tasks are listed below:
+Nanomaterial-Biological Interactions Knowledgebase—It performs the following operations to highlight the hazards linked with nanomaterial exposure by defining the associations between nanomaterial physicochemical properties and the biological responses to their exposure.
+The different tasks are mentioned below:

 - Identifies the functional design principles of high performing, environmentally-benign nanomaterials

-- Serves as a repository for annotated data on the physicochemical properties of nanomaterials and their biological interactions
+- Acts as a repository for annotated data on the physicochemical properties of nanomaterials and their biological interactions

-Researchers at Oregon State University recently identified the possibility and benefits of increasing the speed of prototype nano-biosensors that can be used in the field of medicine and also in environmental monitoring, toxicology and development of new drugs.
-Experts feel that these biosensors can help perform quick medical lab tests and enable doctors to diagnose diseases within a short time period.
-Through this new discovery, the researchers highlighted the unique capabilities of carbon nanotubes.
+Scientists at Oregon State University recognized the possibility and advantages of accelerating the speed of prototype nano-biosensors that can be used in the field of medicine, and also in the development of new drugs, environmental monitoring, and toxicology.

-Pacific University secured a $40,000 grant from Medical Research Foundation of Oregon New Investigator Award for a research project entitled “Mitigation of doxorubicin induced cardiotoxicity by naturally occurring polyphenols delivered using polymeric nano-systems".
+Pacific University received a $40,000 grant from Medical Research Foundation of Oregon New Investigator Award for a research project entitled “Mitigation of doxorubicin-induced cardiotoxicity by naturally occurring polyphenols delivered using polymeric nano-systems.”

-Meanwhile, CSD Nano has made the semifinals in the Willamette Angel Conference, which could net them an investment stake of over $200,000.
+In the meantime, CSD Nano reached the semifinals in the Willamette Angel Conference, which could net them an investment stake of more than $200,000.

-Oregon is quite active in the field of nanotechnology.
-Government lead initiatives are helping to push the case.
-If these initiatives continue, there is no reason that nano-related activity should decrease, so the state of Oregon should be on the radar for future nanotech developments.
+Oregon is fairly active in the area of nanotechnology.
+Government-lead initiatives are helping to promote the case.
+If these initiatives continue, there is no reason that nano-related activity should decline, so the state of Oregon should be on the radar for nanotech developments in the days ahead.